 You can also ask the credit bureau to provide a copy of this statement to anyone who viewed your credit report recently, though there’s usually a fee for this service.

 Even if the furnishing company agrees to correct the error, it can take a while for the change to show up on your credit report.
 It depends on when the lender sends its information to the credit bureau and when the bureau updates its records.
 If you recheck your credit report in four months and the error still hasn’t been fixed, contact both the credit bureau and the furnishing company again to make sure they have the correct information.

-Once your credit report has been corrected, the credit bureau is required to send an updated copy of it to anyone who checked your credit in the past six months.
+Once your credit report has been corrected, you can request that the credit bureau send an updated copy of it to anyone who checked your credit in the past six months.
 If you’re in the process of looking for a job, you can ask the credit bureau to send your updated report to anyone who viewed your file in the past two years.

 If you’re not happy with how your dispute turned out — if it took too long, the investigators were rude, or you didn’t succeed in getting a legitimate error corrected — you can file an online complaint with the CFPB.
 Explain the problem as clearly and fully as you can, noting whether the credit bureau or the furnishing company caused it.
 The CFPB will pass along your complaint to the company and let you know how it responds.

 Pro tip: If your credit score has been affected by inaccuracies on your credit report, make sure you sign up for Experian Boost.
 It’s free, and it will give your credit score an immediate boost by using payment history from your utility bills.

 Fixing an error on your credit report can be a long, sometimes frustrating process, especially if it takes you multiple rounds of submitting your dispute with new information.
 However, that’s all the more reason not to delay getting started.
 The faster you report an error, the sooner you can get it fixed and the less damage it can do to your credit score.